 Policy areas of intervention

 The sustainable infrastructure window shall aim to support financing and investment operations in sustainable infrastructure in the areas referred to in point (a) of Article 7(1) of the InvestEU Regulation.
 Without prejudice to provisions on excluded activities (section 2.3.3) and InvestEU Fund allocation principles (section 2.5), any relevant areas linked to sustainable infrastructure listed in Annex II of the InvestEU Regulation are eligible for support under this policy window.
-This mainly relates to points 1, 2, 3, 4, 9, 9a, 10, 12(d), 13 and 13a of the Annex II.
+This mainly relates to points 1, 2, 3, 4, 9, 9a, 10, 12(d), 13 and 13a of Annex II.
 Some of these are further described below in a non-exhaustive and indicative way.

-To ensure flexibility and responsiveness to potential changing market and policy needs, the Commission and the relevant InvestEU governance bodies may prioritise the eligible areas for financing set out in Annex II based on the means described in section 2.3.2.
-Should this prioritisation have implications on the design of general financial products, or thematic financial products or the development of the project pipeline, it will be discussed with the implementing partners and its implications defined in close dialogue with the implementing partners.

-To facilitate and feed this dialogue, the Commission may in particular but not exclusively:

-periodically review the project pipeline provided by implementing partners;

-give guidance on the interpretation of eligibility and prioritization criteria referred to in these guidelines;

-review the performance and scope of the relevant financial products in order to optimize the achievement of the policy priorities referred to in these guidelines;
+The eligible areas may be prioritised as described in section 2.3.2.1 of these investment guidelines.

-While respecting the general target of 55% of investment contributing to the Union objectives on climate and environment, financing provided by the implementing partners should seek to ensure a sufficient degree of diversification between sectors taking into account the financial products implemented by the implementing partner.
+While respecting the general target of 55% of investment contributing to the Union objectives on climate and environment, financing provided by the implementing partners shall seek to ensure a sufficient degree of diversification between sectors taking into account the financial products implemented by the implementing partner.

-The window may also channel support from other EU and national programmes and funds (see section 2.11 on blending).
+The window may also channel support from sectorial programmes (see section 2.8 on blending).
 Moreover, support to investments under this window may be combined with support from funds under shared management.

 Support under this window is set to add value by providing access to finance in any of the following instances: